ianbollinger/purescript-style-guide/purescript-style.md

 ### 1.7.
 Lines must not have trailing spaces

-Remove any whitespace at the end of each line of source code.
+Spaces must not appear at the end of any line of source code.

 ### 1.8.
 Place each data type constructor on its own line